 Payments are applied in the following order: amounts past due, fees, accrued interest then principle.

 We understand there can be extenuating circumstances and hardships.
-Please contact us and let us know your situation and we will do what we can to help you with your account.
+Please contact us at 800.482.0049 ext.
+2004 and let us know your situation and we will do what we can to help you with your account.

 Our loan experts will review your unique situation to help you determine the best option for your needs.

-If you would like to discuss options before applying, simply call our loan experts at 800.482.0049.
+If you would like to discuss options before applying, please contact a loan expert through chat, text, or call us at 800.482.0049

 For college expenses not covered by scholarships and federal loans, Enrichment has partnered with Sallie Mae to bring loans with great repayment options and competitive rates.
 Click here, for more information or to apply for a Sallie Mae Student Loan.